dnlbrkc/collective_search/README.md

 Social networks are stored in '/environments/Networks'

-1. fullNet.Rdata : Fully connected networks with 100 nodes
+1. fullNet.Rdata : Fully connected network with 100 nodes

 2. localNet.Rdata: Locally connected lattice network with 100 nodes and a degree of 4.